Estimating Population Size with Link-Tracing Sampling: Introduction

 \section{Introduction}

-In this article we introduce a new design-based method for estimating unknown quantities of networked populations that is based on samples selected through a link-tracing (adaptive) sampling design when the population size is unknown.
-Since the population size is often unknown in the study of hard-to-reach populations (Magnani et al., 2005), we have developed a novel inference procedure that is based on a sufficiency result for such a situation.
-In a typical sampling study the usual minimal sufficient statistic for the population parameter vector is the unordered set of distinct units in the sample with their associated values of the variables of interest (Thompson and Seber, 1996).
-In our approach we now get a different sufficient statistic since the sample selection probabilities under the sampling design depend on the unknown size of the population and therefore cannot be observed.
+We introduce a new design-based method for estimating unknown quantities of hard-to-reach, networked populations when samples are selected through a link-tracing/adaptive sampling design.
+Since the population size is often unknown in hard-to-reach populations, we develop for such a situation a novel inference procedure based on a sufficiency result.
+In a typical sampling study, the usual minimal sufficient statistic for the population parameter vector is the unordered set of distinct units in the sample paired with their associated values of the variables of interest \citep{Thompson1996}.
+Yet for the current situation the standard sampling statistic is no longer sufficient.
+We describe the new sufficient statistic and condition on it to obtain improved design-based estimators for the unknown population size.